seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1061 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1062 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1055+6=1061
+//// 1056+6=1062

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 255 (2025, Thursday, October 9th at 11:06 pm PST)
+//// File version: 256 (2025, Friday, October 10th at 09:05 pm PST)
-//// Line count (including blank lines and compiler line): 1,120
+//// Line count (including blank lines and compiler line): 1,121

 //// ----------------------------------------------------- \\\\